llorenzi90/CEBPa_ChIP-seq_analyses/README.md

 ### Run MS5
 check with file md5.txt

-### QC to generation to bigWig files for visualization
+### QC to generation of bigWig files for visualization
 ChIP-seq_fastq_to_bigWig_NOV2021_corrected_bad_indexvarname.sh

 #### 1.FASTQC